BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction and design related expert designations, the Rudd, Iowa Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related consulting and expert witness support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-In connection with in house assets comprising construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the construction experts group brings specialized experience and local capabilities to Rudd and the surrounding areas.
+Drawing from more than four thousand construction claims related expert witness designations, the Rudd, Iowa Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation and expert services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house resources which include building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the construction experts group brings specialized experience and local capabilities to Rudd and the surrounding areas.

 Construction Expert Witness News & Info